 AccessHandlePoolVFS

-This implementation pre-opens a number of files, so that it can be accessed synchronously in the VFS, making this work without Asyncify.
+This implementation pre-opens a number of files, so that they can be accessed synchronously in the VFS, thereby not requiring Asyncify.
 This means there is a pre-configured limit on the number of databases that can be opened without re-instantiating the connection, but that should not be an issue for most applications.

 The persisted files use auto-generated names, each with a header containing the original filename.
 This makes the storage format incompatible with other implementations.
 There are some ideas for getting file system transparency in the future.